lwebert/ReactPortfolio/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Description
 This is a React application that serves as a portfolio.
 Users are directed to the About Me page upon loading the application, and can use the navigation bar to view the Portfolio page, Contact page, and Resume page.
-The application is deployed to Netflify and utilizes .
+The application is deployed to Netflify and utilizes React.

 ## Table of Contents